StevanFreeborn/onspring-api-sdk-python/README.md

 The python SDK for **version 2** of the Onspring API is meant to simplify development in Python for Onspring customers who want to build integrations with their Onspring instance.

+**Note:**
+This is an unofficial SDK for the Onspring API.
+It was not built in consultation with Onspring Technologies LCC or a member of their development team.

+This SDK was developed independently using their existing C# SDK as a guide and with the intention of making development of integrations done in Python with an Onspring instance quicker and more convenient.

 ## Installation

 Install the SDK using pip: